Izumi Kyōka Prize for Literature

-Izumi Kyōka Prize for Literature (泉鏡花文学賞, Izumi Kyōka Bungaku Shō) is a prize for literature in Japan named for Kyōka Izumi.
-It was established and started in 1973 to commemorate the 100th year since the birth of Kyōka Izumi.
-Kanazawa city, where Izumi was born, organizes this prize.
-Usually the award goes to one recipient, though there have been exceptions.
+Izumi Kyōka Prize for Literature (泉鏡花文学賞, Izumi Kyōka Bungaku Shō) is a prize for literature in Japan named for prewar novelist Kyōka Izumi, established in 1973 to commemorate the 100th year since his birth.
+It is organized by the city of Kanazawa in Ishikawa Prefecture, where Izumi was born.
+While the annual award traditionally goes to a single recipient, there have been exceptions.

 List of Prize-winning works

-The City of Kanazawa, Japan maintains a list of current and past winning works.
+The city of Kanazawa maintains a list of current and past winning works.